Totogrisen/sahra_moseby.github.io/essays/hello-javascript.md

 <img class="ui tiny left floated image" src="../images/js.png">

 I have to admit; this class isn’t my first meeting with JavaScript.
 I first got to know JavaScript spring 2018, through a web development class at the University of Bergen.
-Before that I had only been experiencing Java, which gave me some confidence in what I was about to learn.
+Prior to that I had only been experiencing Java, which gave me some confidence in what I was about to learn.
 The meeting took a brutal turn when I realized that Java and JavaScript had nothing to do with each other, besides the first four letters.
 In summary, spring 2018 was both an educational and challenging semester.

 This module I got to repeat knowledge I had forgotten about, and also learn some new things.
-My new knowledge is mainly about how the teaching takes place here at UHM.
-In Norway we we’re taught in large groups, and did the practical tasks in smaller groups.
-The small groups in Norway was still larger than our class on UH this semester.
+My new knowledge is mainly about how the teaching takes place here at University of Hawaii at Manoa(UHM).
+In Norway we we’re taught in large groups, and did the practical tasks in small groups.
+The small groups in Norway was still larger than our class at UHM this semester.
 So, I guess that everything isn’t bigger in America after all.

 Although at times I find it scary to do frequent tests and assignments in small groups, I have the belief that it provides a great learning benefit.
 I’m looking forward to getting used to the WOD’s and hope to even enjoy them in a couple weeks.
 The most important part is that I like the concept and believe the constant problem solving will do wonder for my technical future.